sophiebucker/sophiebucker.github.io/content/library.md

 - The Savage Detectives, Roberto Bolaño
 - Journey to the End of the Night, Louis-Ferdinand Céline
 - White Noise, Don Delillo
+- The Water Statues, Fleur Jaeggy
+- Speedboat, Renata Adler
+- Invitation to a Beheading, Vladimir Nabokov
+- The Sailor from Gibraltar, Marguerite Duras
 ### 2024 and before
 - The Master and Margarita, Mikhail Bulgakov
 - The Sound of Waves, Yukio Mishima